 Washing symbols meaning

 Let’s first start off by talking about washing symbol meanings.
+Having a good understanding of these washing symbols will help you with the rest of the laundry tips I’m going to be sharing with you.
 If you look at the tag on your clothes you’ll see a symbol and usually the directions but if your eyes are anything like mine, it’s impossible to read the instructions.

 If you know what the symbols mean it makes your life so much easier.

 The symbols are broken up into section:

 When you see the plain bucket of water, just wash your clothes normally.
 If there are lines underneath, you want to use the gentle cycle.